 With the help of contributors, I will continue to post material that attempts to integrate current advances in language education and acquisition theory with practical applications that could be made.
 Since the considerations and personal reflections of the different authors are part of our own development as language educators, I want to invite you, the readers, to join the conversation and share your reflections and insights.
 A portion of my analysis will involve examining public interactions on the blog.
 Your thoughts and comments–if you choose to share them–will contribute to a collective knowledge-building process that has potential to encourage the development of improved understandings and practices in language education!

-If you choose to make a comment or fill out the questionnaire that I will share in October, you are making an important contribution to this study.
-Doing so is fully optional, and you are free and welcome to comment or not comment as you choose.
+If you choose to make a comment or fill out the questionnaire linked here, you are making an important contribution to this study.
+Doing so is fully optional.
 At no point will your name be used in connection to the comments and responses you share, and if at any point you provide information or comments that you do not want used for this research, you may contact me at the e-mail address below with the content and date of the information, and it will not be considered.

 For more information about the study, please feel free to contact me at email@example.com.
 Thank you for visiting Ramblings of a Linguaphile, and thank you for your interest in my research!
 I hope that you will find something helpful here, and I hope that you will consider sharing this site and sharing your valuable thoughts about posts in the comments!